tensor4all/TCIAlgorithms.jl/notebooks/bse_3d.md

 end;
 ```

-Next, we use `HubbardAtoms.jl` to introduce the exact vertex functions $F$, $X^0$ and $\Gamma$ and wrap them with `QuanticsGrids.quanticsfunction` to take a list of binary indices as input instead of the plain Matsubara frequencies.
+We define `makeverts`, which uses `HubbardAtoms.jl` to introduce the exact vertex functions $F$, $X^0$ and $\Gamma$ and wrap them with `QuanticsGrids.quanticsfunction` to take a list of binary indices as input instead of the plain Matsubara frequencies.
 Here, we also absorb the factor of $1 / \beta^2$ that appears in the BSE into the bare susceptibility for later convenience.